 - The quality of the external audit

-- Impact of new accounting standards
+- Impact of new accounting rules

 The Audit Committee performed the annual review of the services of the external auditor, and at each meeting it considered and assessed the status of the auditor’s independence.
 Further details on the external auditors can be found in the Governance and compliance section.